Materials-Consortia/OPTIMADE/optimade.rst

         "denominator": 9
       }
     }

+- :field:`approximate-relations`: List of Dictionary.
+  A list of dictionaries that encode approximate relations to another unit or set of units.
+  The intended use is to express one or a few approximate relationships from the unit being defined to other unit systems (primarily intended to be SI).
+  This field is useful for units not defined by such a relationship, in which case the :field:`defining-relation` field would be used.
+  For example, the atomic mass unit (also known as dalton, commonly denoted ``u``) is defined as one twelfth of the mass of a free carbon-12 atom at rest and only has an approximate relationship to the SI kilogram.
+  While this field allows expressing multiple relationships, the intent is only to provide the most relevant relationships (e.g., to an SI base unit) from which other relationships can be derived.

+  Each element in the list MUST be a dictionary adhering to the following format:

+  **REQUIRED keys:**

+  - :field:`base-units`: List of Dictionaries, and :field:`base-units-expression`: String.
+    These fields take the same format and roles as in the `definition of defining-relation`_

+  **OPTIONAL keys:**

+  - :field:`scale`: Dictionary.
+    A dictionary specifying the scale in the approximate relation.
+    It MUST adhere to the following format:

+    **REQUIRED keys:**

+    - :field:`value`: Float.
+      The value of the scale in the approximate relation.

+    **OPTIONAL keys:**

+    - :field:`standard_uncertainty`: Float.
+      The standard uncertainty of the value in the approximate relation.

+    - :field:`relative_standard_uncertainty`: Float.
+      The relative standard uncertainty of the value in the approximate relation.

+  - :field:`offset`: Dictionary.
+    A dictionary specifying the offset in the approximate relation.
+    It MUST adhere to the same format as the :field:`scale` field above.

+  The values for :field:`scale` and :field:`offset` take the same meaning as in the `definition of defining-relation`_ to express a relationship between the unit being defined and the compound unit expression in :field:`base-units-expression`.

 An example of a Physical Unit Definition, including a defining relation that involves more than one other unit, is embedded in the example of a Property Definition in the appendix `Property Definition Example`_.